vsoum/vsoum.github.io/_posts/2024-08-01-java-optional-breaks-monad-laws.md

 ---
 layout: post
-title: "How JDK Optional breaks the monad laws and why it matters"
+title: "How the JDK Optional breaks the monad laws and why it matters"
 tags: [ Java, Functional Programming ]
 featured_image_thumbnail: assets/images/posts/functional/monad-laws_thumbnail.png
 featured_image: assets/images/posts/functional/monad-laws.png
 featured: true
 ---

-In this article, we are going to prove why Java's Optional is considered a Monad in the functional programming world but fails to respect the Monad Laws and why it matters.
+In this article, we are going to prove why the JDK Optional fails to respect the Monad Laws and why it matters.

 <!--more-->